 Patients treated for movement disorders at OhioHealth have access to the latest treatments to help improve function and quality of life.
-Led by our movement disorders specialist, David A. Hinkle, MD, PhD, OhioHealth offers a multidisciplinary approach to patient care.
+OhioHealth offers an interdisciplinary approach to patient care, including:

 - Exercise therapists — OhioHealth Delay the Disease™

-- Genetic counselor for Huntington's disease and other neurological diseases that run in the family
+- A genetic counselor for Huntington's disease and other neurological diseases that run in the family

 - Empower participants to take control of the disease with daily exercise